abap2UI5/docs/docs/get_started/hello_world.md

 ```

 ### Data Exchange
-Finally, we send data to the backend:
+Finally, we add a public attribute and can send data to the backend:
 ```abap
 CLASS z2ui5_cl_app_hello_world DEFINITION PUBLIC.